- Brand design

 Our brief was to develop a brand that had wide appeal, which provided unprecedented access for the goods and services from New Zealand.
 A brand that would be wide enough to attract urbanites and provincial people alike, eventually becoming the unofficial bridge between both countries’ consumer bases.

-Alpha Group plan to launch KiwiSo in China in 2021.
+Alpha Group launched launch KiwiSo in China in 2021.

 Voice used the driving idea of “Little pieces of New Zealand purity every day” to drive naming, logo design and visual identity, closing the cultural gap in a way that was warm, value-adding and intriguing.